 T. Boyd, a new Vice-President for Budget and Finance at Multimode, Inc., is in the process of negotiating the annual budget of each Multimode department.
 After receiving orders from the CEO, Boyd has told each department to keep their percentage increases below 5%.
 However, J. Arnold, a Vice President for Human Resources, has requested an 8% increase to implement a reorganization strategy that should improve competitiveness.

-In this real-world, two-party conflict resolution game, participants will have ample opportunity to:
+In this real-world, two-party negotiation game, participants will have ample opportunity to:

 - Analyze the advantages and disadvantages of truthfully revealing their bottom lines